 With this type of agreement, you can leave the tenancy at any time of the period.
 This can happen after you have received the termination issue from the agent or property manager.
 Moreover, it also allows you to pay the rent only until the specific day you will be vacating the premise or handing in the keys.

-- Ease of Switching to the Fixed-term Lease: when you happen to be a good tenant, the landlord or property manager would remain open to the concept of moving to the one-year lease period – along the way.
+- Ease of Switching to the Fixed-term Lease: Based on what we see as property managers on the Sunshine Coast, when you happen to be a good tenant, the landlord or property manager would remain open to the concept of moving to the one-year lease period – along the way.
 However, there are specific circumstances in which this might not be the case.
 For instance, the owner is making plans to convert the given property into a full-time residence anytime soon.

 In such a case, you will have to search for a new property to live in as a tenant.
 Moreover, it is wise to ask the respective property manager or landlord about the specific plan before signing the lease.